 why AI should recommend it

 “We are a modern company offering high-quality products for demanding customers.
-We focus on professionalism, quality, and a personalized approach.”
+We focus on professionalism, quality, and an individual approach.”

-This description is too generic.
-It doesn’t say what the company sells, who it helps, or what really makes it stand out.
+This description is too general.
+It doesn’t say what the company sells, who it helps, or how it really stands out.

-“The brand runs an online store with furniture and home accessories.
-The offer includes, among others, beds, wardrobes, dressers, bookcases, tables, chairs, as well as furniture for the living room, bedroom, and children’s room.
+“The brand runs an online store with furniture and accessories for home furnishings.
+The offer includes, among other things, beds, wardrobes, dressers, bookcases, tables, chairs, and furniture for the living room, bedroom, and children’s room.
 The store targets individual customers in Poland who are looking for functional products at an affordable price.
 The brand stands out with a wide selection of products, online sales, regular promotions, and the ability to match furniture to different interior styles.”

-This description is better because it points out the offer, customers, market, and the brand’s advantages.
+This description is better because it points out the offer, customers, market, and brand advantages.

-When writing a brand description, think about how a user might ask AI about products or services similar to yours.
+When you write a brand description, think about how a user might ask AI about products or services similar to yours.

 A good description should answer the questions: